spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 Since we're doing _programming_ related flash cards, and one of the first rules of formulating knowledge is "specificity", we want code snippets in Anki to look like code snippets on our computer.

-Lets say you want to make an Anki flashcard related to this chunk of code:
+Lets say you want to make an Anki flashcard related to the placement of this `begin` and `rescue` in this chunk of code:

 ![code snippet](/images/2018-06-03_memorizing_programming_01.jpg "a picture of some code")